Zac Williams (Australian footballer)

 Zachary Williams (born 20 September 1994) is a professional Australian rules footballer playing for the Carlton Football Club in the Australian Football League (AFL).
 A utility, 1.85 metres tall and weighing 84 kilograms, Williams also plays as a defender and mid-fielder.
 Williams previously represented the Greater Western Sydney Football Club, playing 113 games over eight seasons from 2013 to 2020.
 He was recruited by Greater Western Sydney as the 54th pick in the 2012 AFL Rookie Draft, making his debut in round five of the 2013 AFL season.
-Williams earned a nomination for the 2013 AFL Rising Star award and has played the 14th most games for Greater Western Sydney Club.
+Williams earned a nomination for the 2013 AFL Rising Star award and has played the 23rd most games for Greater Western Sydney Club.
 At the end of the 2020 season, Williams signed with as a restricted free agent.

 Early life and family

 Williams was born and raised in Narrandera, New South Wales, to Steven Williams and Joy O'Hara.
 Williams is of Aboriginal Australian (Wiradjuri) descent on his father's side and of Irish descent on his mother's side.
 His father died when he was six years old, and his mother was left to raise him as well as his older sister Samantha.
-His father remains a profound influence on Williams and his Indigenous heritage.
+His Indigenous father's heritage remains a profound influence on Williams.

 Williams attended Narrandera High School and grew up playing an array of sports, including basketball, rugby league, and AFL.
 Williams' father grew up playing rugby league, but chose to enrol Williams in Auskick as soon as he was old enough.
 His father believed he was more suited for the game.
 For financial reasons, William's mother asked him to pick just one sport at age 15.
 Williams chose AFL over basketball and rugby league, despite preferring basketball at the time, as he believed he was not tall enough to play professionally.
 His role models were fellow AFL players Adam Goodes and Michael O'Loughlin.